Modeling Data Movement Performance on Heterogeneous Architectures: Benchmarking GPU to GPU Communication

-The measured costs of inter-CPU MPI communication is presented in Figure~\ref{fig:cpu_model}.
-The corresponding postal model measurements are presented in Table~\ref{table:cpu_postal}.

-The model parameters presented in Tables~\ref{table:gpu_postal},~\ref{table:memcpy}, and~\ref{table:cpu_postal} can be used to analyze the cost of the various paths of inter-node data movement.
-Figure~\ref{fig:inter_gpu} displays the modeled costs of communicating inter-node messages of various sizes between two GPUs through either GPUDirect communication or 3-step communication that requires first copying data to the CPUs.
+The model parameters presented in Tables~\ref{table:postal} and ~\ref{table:memcpy} can be used to analyze the cost of the various paths of inter-node data movement.
+Figure~\ref{fig:inter_gpu} displays the modeled costs of communicating inter-node messages of various sizes between two GPUs through either GPUDirect communication or 3-step communication, which requires two on-socket \texttt{cudaMemcpyAsync} operations.
 These models indicate that when sending a single message between a set of GPUs, GPUDirect is more efficient for all modeled sizes.
-The difference is most drastic for small messages due to the large latency associated with the \texttt{cudaMemcpyAsync} operations.
+The difference is most drastic for small messages due to the large latency associated with \texttt{cudaMemcpyAsync}.